Sajji

-Sajji (Balochi : سجی) is a Balochi dish originating from the Balochistan province of Pakistan.
+Sajji (سجی) is a meat dish in the Indian subcontinent and amongst the South Asian diaspora.
+Its origins lie with the Baloch people, specifically the Lehri tribe of South Punjab.
 Traditional and authentic sajji consists of lamb, marinated only in salt with a few spices.
-Sajji is considered done when it is at the 'rare' stage.
-It is served with rice that is cooked inside the animal, which is baked in an oven, wrapped around a stone "tandoor".
+Sajji is considered done when it is at the rare stage.
+It is served with rice that is cooked inside the animal, which is baked in an oven and wrapped around a stone tandoor.

 Regional varieties are found with subtle differences in flavouring.
-Notably, in the urban centres of Karachi, Islamabad or Lahore, chicken is used instead of lamb, the sajji is roasted until it is medium or well-done and is served with rice instead of Balochistan's traditional Kaak bread.
+Notably, in the urban centres of Karachi, Islamabad, or Lahore, chicken is used instead of lamb, the sajji is roasted until it is medium or well-done and is served with rice instead of Balochistan's traditional kaak bread.